ClintonM0/sfmphys/README.md

 Update 23 April 2013

+* If you are updating to this version from a previous version, try to remove the files from the previous version to avoid any conflicts; there aren't be any specific problems that I am aware of, but just to be sure.
 * bullet_server is no longer needed.
 Just run the scripts and go!
 * better automatic rigging for ragdolls, and more configurable joint constraints
 * soft-body physics, with an emphasis on cloth (and the possibility for some other limited applications)